-The Searching for Humanity: Veterans, Victims and Survivors of World War II exhibit tells a powerful story about the Holocaust and those who rescued survivors from concentration camps.
-Told via photographs, memorabilia and testimony of Nebraska Holocaust survivors and servicemen – the exhibit grapples with the search for humanity during the Holocaust.
-This exhibit was curated by the Institute for Holocaust Education and designed by Placzek Studios.
-Support was provided by the Sam and Frances Fried Holocaust and Genocide Education Fund.
-The exhibit is on permanent loan and available for viewing at the Strategic Air Command and Aerospace Museum (28210 West Park Highway, Ashland, NE).
-Included in the cost of regular admission.
+The Searching for Humanity: Veterans, Victims and Survivors of World War II program and exhibit tells a powerful story about the Holocaust and those who rescued survivors from concentration camps.
+Told via photographs, memorabilia and testimony of Nebraska Holocaust survivors and servicemen – program and exhibit grapples with the search for humanity during the Holocaust.
+This program and exhibit was curated by the Institute for Holocaust Education and originally designed by Placzek Studios.
+Support for this current program and exhibit was provided by the Shirley & Leonard Goldstein Foundation.

-School groups are encouraged to visit the exhibit on select dates, when a local Holocaust survivor or liberator will share their testimony.
+School groups are encouraged to visit the Samuel Bak Museum: The Learning Center on select dates, when a local Holocaust survivor, liberator or 2G (Second Generation) will share their testimony.

 Upon entering the exhibit, an emotional journey unfolds for visitors as the images chronicle remarkable personal experiences of confronting one of the most inhumane periods in our world’s history.
 A central element of the exhibit is the eyewitness account of U.S. Army Staff Sergeant Clarence Williams, who wrote about the atrocities he encountered as he entered the Dachau concentration camp in the spring of 1945.